lj-ditrapani/make_html/README.markdown

     - default: []
 - javascript:  list of javascript files to include in the `<head>`
     - default: []
+- modules:  list of python modules to run post-processing on the generated etree before it is written out to the final output HTML file.
+Each python module must have a `main(tree, config)` function that hase two parameters.
+The first parameter is the etree created from the markdown and the second parameter is a dictionary of the combined folder-level configuration and per-file configuration.
 - author:  string
     - default: "" (the empty string)
 - date:  string; can be any format.
 If "now" is specefied, the current